GeorgeKstr/House-Finder/README.md

 - Database Authentication Data: Update the database connection information in the front-end JavaScript code to connect to the backend database.
 - Web Host URL: Update the URL in the front-end code to communicate with the backend APIs.

-## Contributing

-Contributions to the project are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.